GoogleCloudPlatform/community/resources/templates/ha-vpn-interop-guide-template/index.md

     --network network-a \
     --region us-central1

+When the gateway is created, two external IP addresses are automatically allocated, one for each gateway interface.

 ### Create Cloud Router

-Complete the following command sequence to create a Cloud Router.
-In the following commands, replace the options as noted below:

-Replace [ROUTER_NAME] with the name of the new Cloud Router, which you must create in the same GCP region as the Cloud HA VPN gateway.
-Replace [GOOGLE_ASN] with any private ASN (64512 - 65534, 4200000000 - 4294967294)
-that you are not already using in the peer network.
-The Google ASN is used for all BGP sessions on the same Cloud Router and it cannot be changed later.
+Create a Cloud Router:

     gcloud compute routers create [ROUTER_NAME] \
     --region [REGION] \
     --network [NETWORK] \
     --asn [GOOGLE_ASN]

+Replace the placeholders as follows:

+- `[ROUTER_NAME]`: The name of the new Cloud Router, which you must create in the same GCP region as the Cloud HA VPN gateway.
+- `[GOOGLE_ASN]`: Any private ASN (64512-65534, 4200000000-4294967294) that you are not
+  already using in the peer network.
+The Google ASN is used for all BGP sessions on the same Cloud Router, and it cannot be changed later.

 The command should look similar to the following example: